TheIoTLearningInitiative/CodeLabs/Gods/Acat/documentation/NodeRedProjectsVisitorCenter.md

 # Big Changes

 - Use github repositories
-- Remove "Grove" and "ui"
+- Remove "Grove" and "ui" words from the Nodes